 Enjoy Delicious Tea

 One of the best places to enjoy tea in Seoul is Tteuran.
 The teahouse is located inside a hanok house in Ikseon-dong.
-It offers a cozy atmosphere and excellent views of a green courtyard along with delicious teas.
+It offers a cozy atmosphere, excellent views of a green courtyard, and delicious teas.

 You might have seen the gorgeous teahouse in the Korean-Japanese movie Café Seoul (2009).